 For over two years, Engage Liverpool has supported residents of Beetham Plaza in first safeguarding the iconic ‘Bucket Fountain’ from deconstruction, then pushing for official listed monument status, and most recently, campaigning for the fountain to be returned to public ownership.

-We have now donated £1000 towards the crowdfunder to get this beloved fountain onto the road to recovery – and we need your support to make it happen.
-At the time of writing, the crowdfunder stands at £4098 pledged, out of a total £12,250 needed.
+We have now donated £1000 towards the crowd-funder to get this beloved fountain onto the road to recovery – and we need your support to make it happen.
+The crowd-funder stands at over £8k pledged, out of a total £12,250 needed.
 Your donation—big or small—can help push it over the edge.

 What are you raising the money for?